joeycato/boundlessvideoplayer/README.md

 # So what is this thing?

-The **boundless video player** is an experimental web app that continuously resamples a video's edge pixels during playback and projects them outwards in 3D, in effect removing that video's traditional boundaries.
+The **boundless video player** is a [slit-scanning](https://en.wikipedia.org/wiki/Slit-scan_photography) web app that continuously resamples a video's edge pixels during playback and projects them outwards in 3D, in effect removing that video's traditional boundaries.
 I originally created this app to rekindle the nostalgia of classic 80's music videos, but in the process of making it discovered it's fun to try on just about any type of video.

-This app _should_ work on most devices, though be aware I primarily developed this on desktop (Chrome browser) and tested on iPhone/iPad devices.
+This app _should_ work on most devices, though please be aware I primarily developed this on desktop (Chrome browser) and tested on iPhone/iPad devices.
 For the best viewing experience, a large display is recommended.
 FWIW it runs great on an Ultra Widescreen monitor 😀

-Click here to access the app: https://bvp.surge.sh/
+Click here to launch the app now: https://bvp.surge.sh/

+( If you'd like to test drive it with your own videos, see the instructions below )

 # Known issues 🐜